Cordell Hull: Establishing the United Nations

-Hull was the underlying force and architect in the creation of the United Nations, as recognized by the 1945 Nobel Prize for Peace, an honor for which Franklin D. Roosevelt nominated him.
+Hull was the underlying force and architect in the creation of the United Nations, as recognized by the 1945 Nobel Peace Prize, an honor for which Roosevelt nominated him.
 During World War II, Hull and Roosevelt had worked toward the development of a world organization to prevent a third World War.
 Hull and his staff drafted the "Charter of the United Nations" in mid-1943.

 Later years

 Hull resigned on November 30, 1944, due to failing health.
 To this day he remains the longest-serving US Secretary of State, having served for eleven years and nine months in the post.
 Roosevelt described Hull upon his departure as "the one person in all the world who has done his most to make this great plan for peace (the United Nations) an effective fact".
 The Norwegian Nobel Committee honored Hull with the Nobel Peace Prize in 1945 in recognition of his efforts for peace and understanding in the Western Hemisphere, his trade agreements, and his work to establish the United Nations.

 In January 1948, Hull published his two-volume memoirs, an excerpt from which appeared in The New York Times.